silanluetan40882407/kas/README.md

 Updated version number - update 34
 Updated README with new instructions - build 441
 Fixed typo in documentation - build 619
+Added new feature for better user experience - build 106